chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Business Requirements Life cycle.md

 The identification and prioritization of themes are crucial in guiding the development team to work on the most valuable and impactful features or improvements.

+## **Translating Business Needs to Technical Requirements:**

+### **Identify and Consider:**
+   - Organization position and its impact on structure.
+   - Priority of needs and wants.
+   - Applicability of requirements, justifying their value, complexity, cost, and legal aspects.
+   - External constraints, geopolitical factors, regulations, and legal considerations.
+   - Business as usual (BAU) operations.
+   - Alternative actions, potential risks, and hurdles.

+### **Functional and Non-Functional Requirements:**
+   - Functional requirements describe how the system must work.
+   - Non-functional requirements specify how the system should perform.

+### **Understanding Stakeholder Needs:**
+**Needs of Stake Holders drives user wants
+>[!note]
+> Determine stakeholders' incentives, influences, and motivations, and subsequently, categorize and prioritize them.
+When assessing these factors, consider that smaller issues may require fewer needs to define.
+Conversely, in scenarios involving the rebuilding of functionality, as seen with Tracflo, or the creation of something entirely new, the number of needs and scope may significantly expand.
+#### Needs + Wants + Data = Business Requirements:
+   - Business needs arise from factors like customer complaints, market changes, and process inefficiencies.
+   - Stakeholder incentives, influences, and motivations should be identified, categorized, and prioritized.
+   - Consider the scope, organizational culture, and established information when determining user wants.
+   - Assess data relevance, quality, volume, availability, and accessibility.

+### Data Considerations

+- **Data Relevance:** Assess the pertinence of the data to the project objectives.
+- **Data Quality:** Evaluate the accuracy and reliability of the available data.
+- **Data Volume:** Determine the quantity of data required for the project.
+- **Data Availability:** Ensure that necessary data is accessible when needed.
+- **Data Accessibility (Format):** Consider the format in which the data is stored or presented.

+**Additional Considerations:**
+- **Data Types:** Distinguish between database (db) data and documentation.
+- **Time Period:** Clarify the timeframe for data availability, especially with sensitive information subject to regulatory compliance.
+- **Applicability:** Evaluate the relevance of the data and the specific information it contains.

+### **Assumptions and Constraints:**
+   - **Assumptions:** Identify, document, confirm accuracy, and manage risks associated with unproven factors.
+   - **Constraints:** Recognize impositions or restrictions on the project, including business, technical, and external constraints.
+   - **Triple Constraint:** Consider the interplay of budget, time, and scope in project management.

 ## Requirement Life Cycle